mnot/I-D/draft-nottingham-iab-age-restrictions.md

 Age restrictions are already deployed on the Internet: for example, some Web sites already require proof of age to create an account.
 However, when such deployments become more prevalent, they tend to have greater impact upon the Internet architecture, thereby endangering other properties that we depend upon for a healthy online ecosystem.
 Systems that are designed for deployment in a single, homogenous domain rarely are suitable for the diversity of requirements and considerations that apply to Internet-scale systems.

-{{risks}} catalogues the risks that such systems might incur, expressed in terms of the Internet's architectural principles. {{recommendations}} suggests the properties that an age restriction system should have to be a healthy part of the Internet infrastructure.

 # Risks of Age Restriction {#risks}